codecircuit/minstructor/doc/README.md

 under /usr/local/bin, which point to your cloned repository.
 The same will be done with the manual pages.

+## Documentation

+You will find more information on the manual pages, which can be build with `rake man`, or build and installed with `rake install`.

 ## minstructor VS google-benchmark-lib

 Why I prefer `minstructor` in comparison to the Google Benchmark library